Rybo713/V8Swaps/README.md

 5) Enjoy!

 # Credits
-By: Ryan Wong and Greg Ocol and Adam B (Gavrii TCX Engine Swap)
+By: Ryan Wong and Gregory Ocol and Adam B (Gavrii TCX Engine)

 Follow me on Twitter @RyanW713 for updates!

-Please don't rip off any code.
-If you do, please credit @RyanW713 and Greg Ocol and Adam B
+Everythig is open source.
+Credit @RyanW713 and @CanadianGreg and Adam B if code is copied No re-uploads.